UoM-Data-Science-Platforms/gm-sde/docs/SQL-generation-process.md

 ### Validation

-It is also possible to use the interactice command line tool to validate the existing code sets.
-This checks that the directory structue is as above, and also that the code set files have the correct format - namely two tab-separated columns code and description.
+It is also possible to use the interactive command line tool to validate the existing code sets.
+This checks that the directory structure is as above, and also that the code set files have the correct format - namely two tab-separated columns code and description.

 ## Project structure